Our Middle School

 Active Learning and Individualized Instruction

 Students this age are not passive learners – they need to learn by doing rather than by just being told.
-That's why science is based on experiments, art is based on production, and English and social studies are based on discussion.
+That's why science is based on experiments, art is based on production, and English and history / social science are based on discussion.
 Math and languages are taught the same way and success isn't just about manipulating numbers or doing grammar exercises, it's about being able to apply concepts to real life situations.

 The Middle School program is also designed to offer a wide variety of academic, leadership, athletic and enrichment offerings, ensuring that each child succeeds and thrives in personal areas of strength.
 Small classes allow teachers to challenge children to reinforce areas that need improvement, while encouraging children to pursue their strengths.